influxdata/docs.influxdata.com-ARCHIVE/content/enterprise/v1.2/guides/backup-and-restore.md

 #### Restore from an incremental backup
 Use the syntax below to restore an incremental backup to a new cluster or an existing cluster.
 Note that the existing cluster must contain no data in the affected databases.*
-Performing an restore from an incremental backup requires the path to the incremental backup's directory.
+Performing a restore from an incremental backup requires the path to the incremental backup's directory.

 <dt> In version 1.2.1, restoring from an incremental backup requires users to `cd` into
 the backup directory and run `influxd-ctl restore [options] .` from that directory.